 She knocked, and Owen opened the door.
 After insisting she could come back later, Soptic eventually entered.
 She found the room in almost complete darkness, with the shades tightly drawn and the only light coming from a small, dim table lamp.

 As she cleaned, Owen mentioned that he had a friend coming to visit him shortly, and would she mind not locking the door.
 Soptic agreed, and Owen left the room.

-The next morning, January 4, Soptic’s strange interactions with room 1046 continued.
+The next morning, Jan.
+3, Soptic’s strange interactions with Room 1046 continued.

 “No, Don, I don’t want to eat.
 I am not hungry.
 I just had breakfast,” he said.
 After a moment he repeated, “No. I am not hungry.”

-Soptic answered quickly, finished cleaning, and left Owen alone in room 1046.
+Soptic answered, finished cleaning, and left Owen alone in Room 1046.
 It was only after she left that she realized that since the door had been locked from the outside, someone had to have locked Owen in his room.

 Later that day, Soptic returned with fresh towels, having taken the ones from the room that morning.
 However, as she knocked this time, she heard two voices in the room, rather than just Owen.
 When she announced that she had fresh towels, a loud, deep voice told her to leave, claiming that they had enough towels.

 Though she knew that she had removed all the towels from the room that morning, Soptic left the two men alone, not wishing to intrude on what was clearly a sensitive and private conversation.

 The Strange Circumstances At The President Hotel And Room 1046